elTuTico/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 To start off, utilize Microsoft Azure to create two virtual machines.
-One will function as a Window’s Server called DC-1 and the other as  Client that will access DC-1 while running Active Directory.
-DC-1 will be a Windows Server with 2 vcpus, 16GB memory, and an automatic vnet.
-Client will be a Windows PC with 2 vcpus, 16 GB memory, and the vnet of DC-1.
+One will function as a Window’s Server called DC and the other as  Client that will access DC while running Active Directory.
+DC will be a Windows Server with 2 vcpus, 16GB memory, and an automatic vnet.
+Client will be a Windows PC with 2 vcpus, 16 GB memory, and the vnet of DC.
 </p>
 <br />